What Are The California Child Custody Rules of the Road?

 "The Legislature finds and declares that it is the public policy of this state to assure that the health, safety, and welfare of children shall be the court's primary concern in determining the best interest of children when making any orders regarding the physical or legal custody or visitation of children."

-Orange County Family Court follows this rule and public policy to assure that children have frequent and continuing contact with both parents after the parents have separated or dissolved their marriage.
-Family law judges are trained to encourage parents to share the rights and responsibilities of raising a child, unless that would be against the child’s best interest.
+California Family Courts follows this rule and public policy to assure that children have frequent and continuing contact with both parents after the parents have separated or dissolved their marriage.
+Family law judges are trained to encourage parents to share the rights and responsibilities of raising a child, unless that would be against the child's best interest.
 But what is best interest and how is it applied?

 "Best interest" is a broad standard and includes the health, safety, and welfare of the child, any history of abuse by one parent, the amount and type of contact with both parents and, if it is an issue, the habitual or continual illegal use of controlled substances or habitual or continual abuse of alcohol by either parent.
 Breaking that down, we look at: